lufermalgo/kepler/README.md

 [![Python](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-🚀 **Ecosystem framework that eliminates barriers between industrial data and free experimentation with any data science library.**
+🚀 **Ecosystem framework that eliminates barriers between industrial data and unlimited experimentation with ANY Python library - from PyPI to custom developments.**

 ## 🎯 What is Kepler?

-**Kepler** is an ML ecosystem framework designed to **maximize experimentation possibilities** for analysts and data scientists, allowing use of different ML frameworks and libraries with easy transition to production.
+**Kepler** is an **AI and Data Science ecosystem framework** designed to **maximize experimentation possibilities** for analysts and data scientists, allowing use of **any Python library** (ML, Deep Learning, Generative AI, custom, experimental) with easy transition to production.

 ### The Problem We Solve